ElectricRCAircraftGuy/sublime_gcode/README.md

 ```

 If they do *not* override this scope, however, there is no problem!
 Scope `support.constant.gcode` may have no matching `scope` entry in the color scheme, but `support.constant` will, so the default `support.constant` formatting will be applied to your `support.constant.gcode` scope!

+For an additional explanation of and example of this concept above, see [my comment on this PR here](https://github.com/wbond/package_control_channel/pull/8454#issuecomment-1073181257).

 <a id="to-check-the-syntax-highlighting-scope-of-a-particular-place-in-a-source-code-file"></a>
 #### To _check the syntax highlighting scope_ of a particular place in a source code file...